sharife/goldenthread-v2/site/content/productions/nasrudins-magnificent-journey-to-samarkand-2022.md

   This production runs approximately 30-minutes followed by 20-min Q & A session

   Appropriate for families and children, ages 5-15
+cast:
+  items:
+    - name: Sarah Al-Kassab
+      credit: Director & Player 2/Nasrudin
+      bio: "**Sarah Al-Kassab** (*she/her*) is a first generation Jordanian-American actor, producer and costumer.
+Sarah has spent the last fifteen years as a self-producing Bay Area interactive performance artist.
+With over 20 years of experience in wardrobe styling and costume design and construction for both large and independent theatre houses, commercials, music videos, circus and live events, she enjoys being able to share Middle Eastern culture through costume and storytelling.
+She is thrilled to have been a core member of the Fairytale Players since 2007."
 mentions:
   heading: 2023 Public Library performance dates
   text: |-